-Operating expenses can be displayed in two formats; natural classification (based on objects of expenditures) and programmatic or functional classification.
-The format of expenses in the main Statement of Revenues and Expenses is based on the programmatic or functional classification.
-The following is a summary of the College's expenses for the years ended June 30, 2019 and 2018 using the Natural Classification format:
+Operating expenses can be displayed in two formats: a format called "natural classification" based on objects of expenditures, and a programmatic or functional classification.
+The format of expenses in the main Statement of Revenues, Expenses, and Changes in Net Position is based on the programmatic or functional classification.
+The following is a summary of the College's expenses for the years ended June 30, 2020 and 2019 (along with a graphic representation of those expenses) using the Natural Classification format: